waterlinked/waterlinked.github.io/docs/dvl/dvl-a125-details.md

 ## Axis conventions

-The axis on the DVL-A125 are oriented North-East-Down (NED)
+The body reference axis on the DVL-A50 are oriented as follows:

 * X axis is pointing forward (LED is forward, cable backward)
 * Y axis is pointing right